LanganChristopher/project4/README.md

 - maximum sustained 5 second wind speed
 - tide levels

 We acquired precipitation and wind data through the use of NOAA's Climate Data Online Search (https://www.ncdc.noaa.gov/cdo-web/search).
-Historical data on barometric pressure and tide levels was readily available in downloadable csv files.
+Historical data on barometric pressure and tide levels was readily available in downloadable CSV files.
 Ultimately, we did not use the tide level data as a metric to measure storm intensity.

 Weather data shortcomings:

-When I collected tide levels for each of the localities there were were not consistent patterns on how many readings were taken per day so some days would have more readings than other days.
-Even though there were not consistent readings per day tide readings were conistent in that they had readings every single day.
-When I collected barometric pressure statistics there were instances where there would be multiple months worth of data missing, which according to a employee at NOAA was most likely due to problems with the machines taking the readings.
+When I collected tide levels for each of the localities there were not consistent patterns on how many readings were taken per day so some days would have more readings than other days.
+Even though there were not consistent readings per day tide readings were consistent in that they had readings every single day.
+When I collected barometric pressure statistics there were instances where there would be multiple months worth of data missing, which according to an employee at NOAA was most likely due to problems with the machines taking the readings.

 ## Methodology

 Because natural disasters occur suddenly, we are trying to assess the sudden fluctuations in the economic data that may have occurred in the months following Hurricane Sandy, which occurred in October 2012.
 That means that, in the context of ARIMA modeling, we are interested in extracting the moving average component of this data (which handles sudden fluctuations), and ignoring the auto-regressive component of this data (which handles long-term trends).
 Because we have obvious seasonality in this data, we will take one order of seasonal differencing (12 months) before fitting the models.

-We will perform this analysis on both the wages data and the unemployment data.
+We will perform this analysis on both the wage data and the unemployment data.
 We will perform a qualitative analysis of these time series in order to investigate if there is any noticeable change in wages or unemployment due to Hurricane Sandy.

 ## Results